Madff386/PKE/README.md

 After you run the program you will be prompted with a blank text box.
 To decrypt a message follow these 2 steps.
 1. Type the word, decrypt, in the blank text box and click OK
 2. Copy and Paste the sequencee you want to decrypt and press OK.
 The decrypted message will be displayed in a new window.
-To go back to the Welcome screen, press OK, to exit the program press Exit.
+To go back to the Welcome screen, press OK, to exit the program press cancel.

-## Contributing <a name="contributing"></a>
-To contribute to this repository,

-Blah Blah